Shabnam3002/Shabnam3002/README.md

 I am a Computer Science Engineering student specializing in **Artificial Intelligence and Data Science (AI-DS)**.
 I love building full-stack web applications and integrating intelligent features into them.
 -->
 ---

+# 👋 About Me

+I'm a Computer Science Engineering student who enjoys turning ideas into real software.

+I love understanding how systems work, designing workflows, solving practical problems, and continuously learning new technologies.

+Rather than only studying concepts, I enjoy building projects that transform ideas into working applications.

+---

 ###  What I Do